poissonconsulting/readwritesqlite/README.md

 SQLite databases are a simple, powerful way to validate, query and store related data frames particularly when used with the RSQLite package.
-However, current solutions do not preserve meta data, log changes or provide particularly useful error messages.
+However, current solutions do not preserve (or check) meta data, log changes or provide particularly useful error messages.

+## What readwritesqlite Is

-`readwritesqlite` is an R package that
+`readwritesqlite` is an R package that by default

-  - preserves
+  - preserves (and subsequently checks)
+      - the class for logical and Date columns
+      - the levels for factors and ordered factors
       - the time zone for POSIXct columns
+      - the units for unit columns
       - the projection for sfc columns
       - the sf column for sf objects
-      - the units for unit columns
-      - the class for logical and Date columns
-      - the levels for factors and ordered factors
   - logs
       - the date time
       - system user
       - table creation and data insertion or deletion
   - provides informative error messages if
-      - columns are missing (extra columns are silently ignored and the remaining columns correctly ordered)
+      - columns are missing
       - NOT NULL columns contain missing values
       - PRIMARY KEY column values in the input data are not unique

 `readwritesqlite` also allows the user to

-  - write named lists or environments of data frames
+  - write environments (or named lists) of data frames (useful for populating databases)
+  - delete existing data (and meta data) before writing (useful for converting an existing database)
+  - confirm data can be written without commiting any changes (useful for checking data)
+  - check all existing tables are written to (useful for data transfers)
   - rearrange and add levels for factors and add levels for ordered factors
-  - delete existing data (and meta data) before writing
-  - confirm data can be written without commiting any changes
-  - check all existing tables are written to
+  - initialize the meta data for a new table by writing a data frame or sf data frame with no rows but logical, Date, factor, ordered, POSIXct, sfc or unit columns (useful for creating an empty database with additional informative checks)

 `readwritesqlite` provides all these features through its `rws_write_sqlite()` and `rws_read_sqlite()` functions.

-The meta and log data are stored in separate tables from the main data which means that they do not interfere with other ways of interacting with a SQLite database.
+The init, meta and log data are stored in separate tables from the main data which means that they do not interfere with other ways of interacting with a SQLite database.

+## What readwritesqlite Is Not

+Currently, `readwritesqlite` does not preserve meta data in queries.
+Meta data (logical, Date, factor, ordered, POSIXct, unit and sfc columns) are only preserved when entire tables are downloaded through the `rws_read_sqlite()` functions.

 ## Demonstration